AI Image Gives Extra Fingers / Bad Hands

 disfigured, ugly hands, poorly drawn hands

-Step 4: Switch pose if the model keeps failing
+Step 4: Switch the pose if the model keeps failing

-If the prompt insists on “hands clasped” or “holding a microphone” and three regen passes haven’t fixed it, change the pose.
+If the prompt insists on “hands clasped” or “holding a microphone” and three regen passes have not fixed it, change the pose.
 “Hands in pockets,” “one hand at side, one behind back,” or “hand on hip” reduce finger ambiguity dramatically.
+See the pose-risk table below.

 Step 5: Last resort — post-edit

-For commercial deliverables you cannot ship with broken hands, accept that AI hand generation is not yet 100% solved.
-Edit in Photoshop / Affinity with the Generative Fill or Healing Brush, or stock-replace the hand from a real reference photo.
+For commercial deliverables you cannot ship with broken hands, accept that AI hand generation is not 100% solved in 2026.
+Edit in Photoshop or Affinity with Generative Fill or the Healing Brush, or stock-replace the hand from a real reference photo.

 How to confirm the fix

-• Zoom to 100% on each hand and count the fingers; should be five per hand, with a thumb opposing the other four.
+• Zoom to 100% on each hand and count the fingers: five per hand, with a thumb opposing the other four.

 • Check that wrists connect cleanly to forearms — broken wrists are the second-most-common artifact.